jamesmistry/breadlog/docs/source/known-limitations.rst

 Breadlog has several known limitations:

-- Rust code parsing does not take into account modules in scope, relying only on identifiers to find log statements.
+- Rust code parsing does not use a full Rust parser, instead conservatively approximating the parsing of code.
+For example it doesn't take into account modules in scope, instead relying only on identifiers to find log statements.
-- Rust code parsing only supports Rust logging macros that follow the semantics of the `log crate <https://crates.io/crates/log>`_.
+- Rust code parsing only supports Rust logging macros that follow the semantics of the `log crate <https://crates.io/crates/log>`_, and specifically the level-specific macros (``info!``, ``warn!``, ``error!`` and so on but not ``log!``).
-- Rust code parsing does not support `structured key-value pairs
-  <https://docs.rs/log/latest/log/kv/index.html>`_ used with log macros.
 - Breadlog does not support specifying check mode exemptions in code (i.e. excluding lines from being checked for the presence of references using in-code annotations).